Sramana Mitra: You were kind of an applications engineer?

 Sramana Mitra: That brings us to 2003?

-John Wallace: Yes, 2003.
-I started a firm doing analytic consulting.
-I thought that I would be more impartial to what actual software we use to solve the problem and be more focused on the problem than selling a particular license.
-I think that the growth that we have as a service firm is tied to that era of computing where in order to practice our trade, we needed to follow and work very large corporations with major investments in warehousing, technology, licenses, and servers.
+John Wallace: Yes.
+In 2003, I started a firm doing analytic consulting.
+I thought that I would be more impartial to what software we use to solve a problem and be more focused on the problem than selling a particular license.
+I think that the growth that we have as a service firm is tied to that era of computing where in order to practice our trade, we needed to follow and work with very large corporations with major investments in warehousing, technology, licenses, and servers.
 There was a great place to work with at that time.
 You could never envision doing that anywhere other than some place that had made it.

 Sramana Mitra: Your clients were all major servers.
 How big did the firm get?